Teaching Assistantships for Chinese and Japanese Languages

 video of a teaching demonstration that demonstrates mastery of the

 - Teaching assistantships will be granted exclusively to outstanding, full-time graduate students majoring in Asian Studies and are intended as a means of financial assistance.
-At present, teaching assistants receive a monthly stipend for ten months (Sept.-June), in addition to a waiver of the university's tuition fees (up to 24 credits per academic year).
+At present, teaching assistants receive a monthly stipend for ten months (Sept.-June), in addition to a waiver of the university's tuition fees.

 - During the appointment period, teaching assistants are solely responsible for their own travel expenses, room and board and all other expenses of a personal nature.